nus-cs2113-AY2021S2/ip/docs/README.md

 * `TASK_POSITION_IN_LIST` must be within range of the current list.

 * `TASK_POSITION_IN_LIST` can be viewed with `list` command.

+* Corrupted tasks cannot be marked as completed.
   <br/><br/>
 ### Deleting a task from the list: `delete`
 Removes the specified task from the list.